tarunsaiks/Cyber-Notes-Repo/PortSwigger Academy/Server Side Vulnerabilities/Access Control.md

 Vertical prev-esc arises when an app does not enforce any protection for sensitive functionality.

-a user might be able to access the administrative functions by browsing to the relevant admin URL.For example, a website might host sensitive functionality at the following URL:
+a user might be able to access the administrative functions by browsing to the relevant admin URL.0For example, a website might host sensitive functionality at the following URL:

 `https://insecure-website.com/admin`